vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 general pājāvidhi common to all vratas, vide VR 47-49.
 Pārṇimāvrata(1) all pūrṇimās should be honoured with

 flowers, sandalwood paste, dhūpa &c. and the house-wife should take a meal only at night; if unable to observe the vrata on all pūrpimās, it should be done at least on K. śu.
 15th ; Umā to be worshipped; HV II.
 243 (from Vi.
 Dh.); (2) on Śr.
 Full Moon one should fast, control senses and go through a hundred prāṇāyāmas; one becomes free from all sing; HV II.
 244; (3) on K. Full Moon a woman should draw on the house or park wall Umā and Siva; worship of these two with gandha &c. and offer particularly sugarcane or products of sugarcane juice; she should eat in nakta way without sesame oil; she would enjoy saubhāgya; HV II.
-244 (from Visnudharma ).
+244 (from Viṣṇudharma ).
 “Pūrṇimā' is derived by Kși rasvāmin as 'pūraṇam pūrpiḥ, pūrṇim mimīte pūrnimā.'

 Vide HK 311 quoting Mat. and Br. for derivation.
 Pūrṇimūvratas-Vide under Paurṇamāsīvratas.
 Pūrvāhṇa-Vide p.
 267 under 'ahan' for what should be done on

 it and Manu IV.
 152, Anuśāsana 104, 23 (almost same as

-Manu ), Visnupurāṇa III.
+Manu ), Viṣṇupurāṇa III.
 11. 22.
 Prthivivrata-worship of Earth as goddess; HV.
 1. 574 (only one

 Verse ).
 Paurandaravratamon 5th a person should make the figure of ati